Psion Revo: Conan

-Shortly before the demise of Psion in the commercial PDA market, work had begun on a successor to the Revo, a 3rd-generation PDA with the codename Conan.
+Shortly before the demise of Psion in the commercial PDA market, work was near completion on a successor to the Revo, a 3rd-generation PDA with the codename Conan.
 The Conan ran EPOC Release 6 and was to feature support for Bluetooth and a backlight, although the former did not function in the development builds.

 Battery

 The Revo was notorious for battery and charging problems.
-Unlike the Series 5mx, which used 2 user-replaceable AA batteries, the Revo is powered by 2 built-in rechargeable AAA 700 mAh nickel–metal hydride battery (NiMH) batteries, which typically need replacing after about 3 years of use.
-After backing up all data, the batteries can be accessed by closing the unit, peeling off the Revo logo (using a screwdriver or similar if needed), moving the 2 small pins that are behind it, and lifting up the silver part of the casing.
+Unlike the Series 5mx, which used 2 user-replaceable AA batteries, the Revo is powered by 2 built-in rechargeable AAA 700 mAh nickel–metal hydride battery (NiMH) batteries.
+After backing up all data, the batteries can be accessed by closing the unit, gently prying off the logo plate (using heat and a watchmaker's knife or a similar tool), moving the 2 small pins that are behind it, and carefully opening the clam shell (silver part) of the casing, removing a third pin from the left hinge and very carefully lifting the part away unclipping it and sliding it to the right and off of the right hinge's fixed pin.
 The batteries are wrapped in black tape, which can be removed starting from the left, taking care not to break the thermistor that it also encloses.
-It may not be possible to separate the batteries from their connectors without damaging the latter, which would then need to be replaced.
-Injury can result if separation is attempted with a blade.
-Replacement batteries must be taped in just as securely, otherwise resets can occur due to intermittent power loss.
-After replacing, the unit must be charged uninterrupted for at least 6 hours, so that the hardware can recalibrate, as per instructions for a new unit.
+The positive and negative wires can be desoldered from their tabs, minding the iron tip does not make contact with the cell (don't cut the wires).
+Replacement batteries must be taped in just as securely and put a dab of glue over the socket, as Revos suffer from batteries coming loose and unplugging (fixed in the Plus model).
+After replacing (and after a hard reset), the unit must be charged uninterrupted from 0-100%, which is 6 hours for stock battery capacity (preferably with the unit turned off), so that the hardware can recalibrate, as per instructions for a new unit.
+Due to the way the charging circuit works, it is not recommended you use anything other than Ni-MH cells.
+If you replace with higher capacity, you will need to work out how much longer the device needs charging for.
+Ignore the battery meter on first charge.
+The (red) charging light turns off around 84%.

+It is not recommended to put either Revo models on charge when their battery is over 80% due to a sense in thermal change required around this level.
+Missing this thermal change can and does lead to overchargeing.